 Army plan for potential parade on Trump's birthday includes "thousands" of troops, says defense official

-The Army is planning for a potential military parade on President Trump's birthday in June that would include "thousands" of troops, as well and Bradley and Stryker fighting vehicles, a defense official confirmed.
+The Army is planning for a potential military parade on President Trump's birthday on June 14 that would include "thousands" of troops, as well and Bradley and Stryker fighting vehicles, the White House and a defense official confirmed.

 According to planning documents obtained by the AP, the parade calls for over 6,600 soldiers, at least 150 vehicles, 50 helicopters, tanks, seven bands and possibly a couple thousand civilians.